• Skip to main content

 Understanding IRS Audit Notices

-The number of IRS audits actually went down in 2015-of course that is of little comfort to the people coming into our tax law offices in San Diego, Orange County and Los Angeles.
-The tax agency expects to complete approximately 1-million audits this year—which is down almost 400,000 from just three years ago.
-The reason—budget cuts
+IRS Audit Notices The number of IRS audits and IRS Audit Notices actually went down in 2015-of course that is of little comfort to the people coming into our tax law offices in San Diego, El Cajon and Orange County.
+The tax agency expects to complete approximately 1-million audits this year—which is down almost 400,000

 Read More